OpenFn/ConSoSci/docs/6-wildmeat.md

 - All forms must include consent (`consent_checklist == 'yes'`) to be processed.
 - Forms use different repeat groups (e.g., `group_food`, `vendor.sales`, `animal_details`) to capture wildmeat data.
 - Some calculated values (e.g., `massin_grams`) are derived at runtime.

+---

 ## Administration & Support

 #### Provisioning, Hosting, & Maintenance
-This integration is hosted on OpenFn.org with hosted SaaS.
-The Postgres DB is managed by WCS/EU SWM Wildmeat partners (email: U.Muchlish@cgiar.org).
+- This integration is hosted on OpenFn.org with hosted SaaS.
+- The KoboToolBox Forms managed by WCS

 ####  Questions or support needed?
 Contact support@openfn.org.